yangkai12/SiamCorners/README.md

 	}

 ## Acknowledgment
-Our transformer-assisted tracker is based on [PySot](https://github.com/STVIR/pysot) and [CornerNet](https://github.com/princeton-vl/CornerNet-Lite).
+Our anchor-free tracker is based on [PySot](https://github.com/STVIR/pysot) and [CornerNet](https://github.com/princeton-vl/CornerNet-Lite).
 We sincerely thank the authors Bo Li and Hei Law for providing these great works.

 ## Contact
 If you have any questions, please feel free to contact yangkaik88@163.com